Youth Mental Health Fellowships

 Module 6: After advocacy, creating sustainable change.

-2. Expert mentoring is used to help Fellows develop skills and expertise tailored to their learning needs.
-Expert mentoring also encourages the Fellow to explore the resources and networks to enact their proposal for change.
-Each Fellow will be assigned their own expert mentor who they’ll meet with monthly.
+2. Expert mentoring is used to help fellows develop skills and expertise tailored to their learning needs.
+Expert mentoring also encourages the fellow to explore the resources and networks to enact their proposal for change.
+Each fellow will be assigned their own expert mentor who they’ll meet with monthly.
 These sessions are designed to be dynamic, personal and informal.

-3. Peer mentoring is an invaluable opportunity for the Fellows to provide each other with strategic and emotional support.
+3. Peer mentoring is an invaluable opportunity for the fellows to provide each other with strategic and emotional support.
 Fellows from diverse backgrounds and geographical areas will be paired together and will meet monthly.

 4. Contact with leaders in global youth mental health.
 Beyond the impact of implementing their own proposal for change, Fellows will be able to network with international leaders in youth mental health.